mortar-works/mortar-website/src/site/use-cases/financial-processes.md

 It is common for treasury teams to be responsible for handling and organising multiple sources of information.
 Team members have to refer to both billing and invoicing; accounts receivable and accounts payable; bank account data as well as customer relationship management tools; to be able to ascertain the correct allocation of a payment.

-Mortar simplifies this complex financial system, creating a unified layer of financial information.
+Mortar simplifies this complex financial system, creating a unified layer of financial information and *combining data sources* into a single user interface.
 Mortar's universal data adaptor obtains and organises information using our AI engine to establish **end-to-end billing**, **account and balance reconciliation**, and inform the process of **intelligent payment allocation**.

 Applied automation and machine learning
 ------------------------------------------------------------------------------